 The Park is famous for its primate diversity and therefore known as the Primate capital of the world.
 The primates in this park include; Blue Monkeys, Chimpanzees, Grey Cheeked Mangabeys, Red Colobus Monkeys, L’Hoest’s Monkey, Black and White Colobus, Red Tailed Monkey, Olive Baboon, Bush Baby and Potto are the among the primates whose presence in Kibale contribute to the diversity the park.
 Chimp tracking and the habituation experience are must do activities while at this site.
 Chimp tracking is limited to 6 people per group with morning, mid morning and afternoon departure for trekking.
 There is an opportunity of a night guided tour where there are chances of sighting the nocturnal primates and birds such as the Bush Baby and Potto, the African Civet, Common Genet, and the Thomas Galagos.

 While the primates are where Kibale Forest National Park’s story starts, they are not where it ends.
 For birders, botanists, and butterfly enthusiasts, Kibale National Park is a botanical, bird and butterfly hub.
-Kibale forest is home to 325 bird species which include; the Tinker bird, The Green Breasted Pitta, Chestnut Winged Starling, White Naped Pigeon, African Pitta, Tiny Sunbirds, Uganda Woodland Wobbler, Joyful Greybull and the Black Bee Eater.
+Kibale forest is home to 325 bird species which include; the Tinker bird, The Green Breasted Pitta, Chestnut Winged Starling, White Naped Pigeon, African Pitta, Tiny Sunbirds, Scarlet chested sunbird, Woodland Wobbler, and Joyful Greybull.
 Remember to pack your binoculars as these will be handy in guiding your eyes to the birds whose songs echo in the tropical rain forest.
 For the butterfly lovers, 250 species await you in this forest.
 The botanist too is not left out because of the diversity in vegetation, from the various tree species, undergrowth, shrubs, and herbs to relish on a forest walk.

 While Game drives offer a convenient Safari experience in many of Uganda’s national parks, Kibale Forest National Park’s acreage, foliage and wildlife is explored on foot making this a ‘safari on foot’.
 What then does a safari on foot entail?
 A hike, nature walk or a night guided tour are the ways in which you can explore the park.
 It is by hiking to the crater lakes or through the forest that you might encounter some of animals which are usually difficult to sight.
 Among these are the Honey Badgers, Elephants, Forest Hogs and even the Golden Cat.